 Where the design community meets.

-Designer at Shopify Joined almost 6 years ago via an invitation from Greg B.
+Designer at Shopify Joined about 6 years ago via an invitation from Greg B.

 Helen hasn't posted any stories yet.